 - Nursing care that is deemed to be unsafe clinical practice includes, but is not limited to: - Failure to provide for the safety of the patient.
-Each student is required to practice without violating a) physiological safety, b) psychological safety, and c) infection control guidelines. - Failure to observe the "five plus five rights" of medication administration according to agency procedure and accepted standards of care: a) right patient, b) right drug, c) right dose, d) right route, e) right time, f) right assessment, g) right documentation, h) right education, i) right evaluation, and j) right to refuse. - Failure to acquire clinical instructor's supervision. - Administering nursing care when the nursing instructor is not on the premises. - Failure to confirm patient allergy status and/or code status. - Violation of ethical standards such as: a) willful dishonesty regarding information given to faculty, college students, or hospital staff, b)stealing medications, equipment, supplies, books, etc., c) failure to ensure patient confidentiality, d) abuse or neglect patients or e) impairment or possible impairment through use of alcohol and/or un-prescribed chemicals. - Failure to prepare, comprehend, and/or discuss with the clinical instructor the assigned patient's pathophysiology and/or medications. - Failure to notify clinical instructor prior to leaving the clinical floor at any time. - Absence from clinical assignment without proper notification (see Clinical Experience Requirements).
+Each student is required to practice without violating a) physiological safety, b) psychological safety, and c) infection control guidelines. - Failure to observe the "six rights" of medication administration according to agency procedure and accepted standards of care: a) right patient, b) right drug, c) right dose, d) right route, e) right time, and f) right documentation. - Failure to acquire clinical instructor's supervision. - Administering nursing care when the nursing instructor is not on the premises. - Failure to confirm patient allergy status and/or code status. - Violation of ethical standards such as: a) willful dishonesty regarding information given to faculty, college students, or hospital staff, b)stealing medications, equipment, supplies, books, etc., c) failure to ensure patient confidentiality, d) abuse or neglect patients or e) impairment or possible impairment through use of alcohol and/or un-prescribed chemicals. - Failure to prepare, comprehend, and/or discuss with the clinical instructor the assigned patient's pathophysiology and/or medications. - Failure to notify clinical instructor prior to leaving the clinical floor at any time. - Absence from clinical assignment without proper notification (see Clinical Experience Requirements).